sonjaheikkinen/mapGenerator/documentation/weeklyReports/week1.md

 ## New things learned

-I have read tons of information about different kind of grids and algorithms common in indie game development.
-I learned to do a simple random walk and a Diamond-square algorithm to test out how to create dungeons and maps, which was fun.
+I have read tons of information about different kinds of grids and algorithms common in beginners game development.
+I learned to do a simple random walk and a diamond-square algorithm to test out how to create dungeons and maps, which was fun.
 I am also really interested in implementing a Voronoi diagram with
 Lloyd relaxation based "grid" for my maps, since I learned that this approach provides a more natural look than a basic grid, but I think that might take too much time.